Ranunculus acris L.

 Ranunculus eschscholtzii var. eschscholtzii, Ranunculus nivalis var. eschscholtzii, Ranunculus pauperculus

-Ranunculus eschscholtzii is a perennial herb, producing one or more erect stems up to 10 inches (25 cm) tall.
-The lower leaves have somewhat rounded blades each divided into a few lobes and borne on long petioles.
-Any upper leaves are smaller and not borne on petioles.
+Ranunculus eschscholtzii is a perennial herb that produces one or more erect, up to 10 inches (25 cm) tall stems.
+The lower leaves have somewhat rounded blades, divided into a few lobes and borne on long petioles.
+Upper leaves are smaller and not borne on petioles.
 The herbage is hairless and sometimes waxy in texture.
 The inflorescence is made up of 1 to 3 flowers on narrow pedicels.
-The flower has 5 to 8 oval or rounded shiny yellow petals up to 0.6 inches (1.5 cm) long, each around a central nectary with many stamens and pistils.
-The fruit is an achene borne in a cluster of 17 or more.
+The flowers have 5 to 8 oval or rounded, shiny yellow, up to 0.6 inches (1.5 cm) long petals, each around a central nectary with many stamens and pistils.
+Fruits are an achene borne in a cluster of 17 or more.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).